 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-A large number of leaks are from drafts that come through your windows or doors.
-These air leaks are relatively easy to find, but air leakage can also be found in less obvious spaces throughout your home.
-Use the suggestions below to conduct your own energy assessment.
+A large number of leaks are from drafts coming through your windows or doors.
+These air leaks are fairly easy to spot, but air leakage can also be found in less obvious spaces throughout your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home